Lawyers and Literature

 . . . .

-Liminality . . . occurs: when the ego is separated from a fixed sense of who it is and has been, of where it comes from and its history, of where it is going and its future; when the ego floats through ambiguous spaces in a sense of unbounded time, through a territory of unclear boundaries and uncertain edges; when it is disidentified from the inner images that have formerly sustained it and given it a sense of purpose.
+Liminality . . . occurs: when the ego is separated from a fixed sense of who it is and has been, of where it comes from and its history, of where it is going and its future; when the ego floats through ambiguous spaces . . . through a territory of unclear boundaries and uncertain edges; when it is disidentified from the inner images that have formerly sustained it and given it a sense of purpose.
 Then, the unconscious is disturbed in its archetypal layers, and the Self is constellated to send messages: big dreams, vivid and powerful intuitions, fantasies, and synchronistic and symbolic events.
 The function of these messages is to lead the ego forward, and this guidance helps it to do what it has to do, whether this is to enter liminality further or, later, to emerge out of it. [p.
 22]

-The question - "why do you want to be a lawyer?" - is asked by both the lawyers at Reavis & Ferris who interview her?
+The question—"why do you want to be a lawyer?"—is asked by both the lawyers who interview Susan at Reavis & Ferris.
 Can you speculate about the nature and persistence of such a question?

 Finding a Language That Allows Us to Talk About What We Read: As a reader I'm always looking for ways to think about and talk about what I read.
-I was reading Komie's stories a few years ago and was pleased to find the following statement about the stories of Deborah Eisenberg collected in Twilight of the Superheroes (Farrar, Straus & Giroux, 2006):
+Reading Komie's stories a few years ago, I was pleased to find the following statement about the stories of Deborah Eisenberg collected in Twilight of the Superheroes (Farrar, Straus & Giroux, 2006):

 If it's our foolish instinct to long for a world where we're kept safe, where someone might swoop in to protect us, it's the role of a writer as shrewd as Eisenberg to reveal how perilous that desire can be.
 She suffuses her work with enough disappointment and loss to overwhelm readers looking for sunnier stories.
 But for those who like to leap past the defenses and see a character's fragile, fearful side—for those who enjoy their fiction grimly existential, however slippery it might be to pin down—Eisenberg is as brave a guide as there is.